litestar-org/litestar/docs/tutorials/todo-app/2-interacting-with-the-list.rst

     here: :ref:`usage/parameters:supported path parameter types`

-By using this pattern and combining it those from the earlier section about receiving data you can now set up a route handler that takes in the title of a TODO-item, an updated item in form of a dataclass instance, and updates the item in the list.
+By using this pattern and combining it with those from the earlier section about receiving data you can now set up a route handler that takes in the title of a TODO-item, an updated item in form of a dataclass instance, and updates the item in the list.

 .. literalinclude:: /examples/todo_app/update.py